dadi/web/CONTRIBUTING.md

 * Documentation!
 Please add relevant documentation to the pull request.
 If this is a new feature then please document it fully within the pull request.
-If you're making changes to an existing feature, please point give us a link to the existing [documentation][docs] along with your documentation changes.
+If you're making changes to an existing feature, please give us a link to the existing [documentation][docs] along with your documentation changes.
 If you need an example of excellent pull request documentation, have a look at the [effort put in here](https://github.com/dadi/api/pull/27).

 > That's it!
 Thank you for your contribution!